subforkdev/subfork/README.md

 $ pip install .
 ```

-Or use the provided Makefile to install using distman:
+Or modify the `subfork.env` file as needed and use the provided Makefile to
+install using distman:

 ```bash
 $ sudo make install